bnaucler/mvlf/README.md

 ## Written by
 Björn Westerberg Nauclér (mail@bnaucler.se) 2016

-Compiled and tested on Arch Linux 4.8
+Compiled and tested on Arch Linux 4.8 and FreeBSD 11

 ## Installation
 `sudo make all install`